Juicy Raspberry Pie Recipe

 - 1 tablespoon 2% milk

 - 1. In a large bowl, mix flour and salt; cut in butter and shortening until crumbly.
 Gradually add ice water, tossing with a fork until dough holds together when pressed.
 Divide dough in half.
-Shape each into a disk; wrap in plastic wrap.
+Shape each into a disk; wrap in plastic.
 Refrigerate 1 hour or overnight.

 - 2. Preheat oven to 375°.
 For filling, place raspberries in a large bowl; drizzle with lemon juice and almond extract.
 In a small bowl, mix sugar, flour and cinnamon.
 Sprinkle over raspberries and toss gently to coat.